 Taste

-With the high percentage of freshly milled spelt flour and type 854 the taste of this bread is more on the whole-grain side of things with zero bitterness, which to me is just exquisite.
-Eating this bread a few hours post-bake is pure bliss — the crunch of the crust coupled with the soft interior and wheat overtones is sublime.
+With the high percentage of freshly milled spelt and type 85 flour (remember this flour has quite a bit more of the bran/germ present than a more “white” flour, which is usually referred to as type 60 or 65) the taste of this bread is more on the whole-grain side of things with zero bitterness, which to me is just exquisite.
+Eating this bread a few hours post-bake is pure bliss—the crunch of the crust coupled with the soft interior and wheat overtones is sublime.

 I could go on & on, but if I were selling loaves regularly, I’d use this bread cut up into little pieces as the taste test samples on my farmer’s market stand — one try and you’re going to buy it.